 Dr. Rand can tailor your tummy tuck to meet your individual needs.
-Some people have problems with loose skin, some have weakened muscles, and others have fat deposits in the abdominal area, and many have a combination of these problems.
-Depending on your condition, Dr. Rand may recommend a full tummy tuck, mini-tummy tuck, and possibly liposuction to the flank areas.
+Some people have problems with loose skin, some have weakened muscles, others have fat deposits in the abdominal area, and many have a combination of these problems.
+Depending on your condition, Dr. Rand may recommend a full tummy tuck or mini tummy tuck.
 For women who are looking to enhance their figure after their pregnancy years, a mommy makeover with a tummy tuck is an excellent option.
 It will not only make your tummy look sleeker, but it can also help re-tighten loose muscles that may be causing discomfort.

 Choosing the Right Procedure: Full or Mini-Tummy Tuck

-Those who meet conditions like the following may benefit from abdominoplasty:
+Those who meet the following conditions may benefit from abdominoplasty:

 - Problems with loose extra skin